cloudinary/wdio-allure-ts/README.md

 or Commit message with ! to draw attention to breaking change `feat!: bump WDIO version`

-Note: A BREAKING CHANGE can be part of commits of any type.
+Note: A BREAKING CHANGE can be part of commits of any type

 ## Ready to Try?